 5. Disable Windows firewall temporarily

-- Type Control panel on windows search at the bottom-left corner of the screen to launch the Control Panel
+- Type Control Panel in Windows search box to launch the Control Panel.

 - Select Turn off Windows Defender Firewall under Domain Network Settings, Private Network Settings, Public Network Settings

 This will ensure that any third-party program isn’t preventing data transfer or hindering the communication between the drives.